All Episodes

 Is it not the party of Senator Kennedy and the party of Senator Leahy?

-How in the world can they be so concerned about strip searches of 10-year-olds in drug cases and yet find no problem with whatever has to take place in order to have an abortion on a minor girl without her parents knowing about it?
+How in the world could they be so concerned about strip searches of 10-year-olds in drug cases and yet find no problem with whatever has to take place in order to have an abortion on a minor girl without her parents knowing about it?

-These people, I I they they sink themselves.
+These people, they sink themselves.

-They all we have to do is let them talk.
+All we have to do is let them talk.

 They sink themselves.